2018–19 Utah Utes women's basketball team

-The 2018–19 Utah Utes women's basketball team represents the University of Utah during the 2018–19 NCAA Division I women's basketball season.
-The Utes, led by fourth year head coach Lynne Roberts, play their home games at the Jon M. Huntsman Center and are members of the Pac-12 Conference.
+The 2018–19 Utah Utes women's basketball team represented the University of Utah during the 2018–19 NCAA Division I women's basketball season.
+The Utes, led by fourth year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and were members of the Pac-12 Conference.
 They finished the season 20–10, 9–9 in Pac-12 play to finish in a tie for sixth place.
 They lost in the first round of the Pac-12 women's tournament to Washington.
 They would have clinched the automatic berth to the 2019 Women's National Invitation Tournament, but they declined to participate despite having 20 wins.